Anny spends most of her time on a quest of self improvement. She writes about her own experiences that she hopes can be useful to others.

 Approximately 87% of the total users on the platform are teenagers, from the age gap of thirteen to eighteen, but there are some as young as eight.
 Needless to say, even with a myriad of genres, the most popular ones are teen fiction and fan-fiction.

-The answer to that question would depend on your goal.
+The answer to that question depends on your goal.
 If you are a professional writer with a good deal of experience, Wattpad might be less than ideal.
 However, if you are a new writer looking to improve your work, then the platform might be a place for you.

 In Wattpad, people can leave comments about your work after each chapter and can even message you, hence why they also call it a social networking site.
-This allows fellow writers and readers to leave some constructive criticism on your story- if that is what you’re looking for.
-Even though you might come across some readers who would leave a simple ‘I love it!’ or ‘Keep updating!’, there are people out there who would be willing to give you constructive criticism that can help you grow as a writer.
-If you have the right mindset, you will be able to join a supportive writer’s community.
+This allows fellow writers and readers to leave constructive criticism on your story- if that is what you’re looking for.
+Even though you might come across some readers who would leave a simple "I love it!" or "Keep updating," there are people out there who would be willing to give you constructive criticism that can help you grow as a writer.

 Publishing a book or two on there can help you build a fanbase, and hopefully some die-hard fans.
 These people will keep supporting the next works that you publish, whether on the site or in print.
 However, there is no guarantee that your book will be published in print by Wattpad after posting it.
 This would depend on your story, genre and the general appeal to the public.